 He’ll radio ahead to make sure the men make it out of State.
 But if not, he’ll put out an APB to have them rounded up.

 Mike considers this a minor miracle.
 The state of the world today and the level of conflict and misunderstanding, that two men could stand on a lonely road in winter and talk calmly and rationally, while all around them, people are losing their mind.
 Mike and the Kitchen brothers depart.

 That evening, Ed waits for Bud and Noreen to exit Bud’s Meats for the night.
 After they leave, Ed spots Peggy leaving in Constance’s car.
 Once Peggy’s left, Ed starts up the truck and pulls up outside Bud’s Meats.
 He then gets out and pulls a burlap sack into the building.
 Nothing about this is a good idea.

 Peggy arrives at home.
 Constance decides to pop by the bathroom.
 As she washes her hands, though, she’s unable to find any paper towels.
 When she checks the cabinet, she finds rolls and rolls of toilet paper.
-What, does Peggy need that much just to wipe her ass?
+What, does Peggy need that toilet paper?